 Lamb’s Wool Maple Glazed Ham

-The Easter long weekend is coming up and it’s time to start thinking about what to serve your guests!
+Holiday season is just around the corner and it’s time to start thinking about what to serve your guests!

 Try this maple-glaze made with Beau’s Lamb’s Wool.
 Best used on ham, butternut squash, carrots or tofurkey.